FAQ stationary installations

 4. The other method for estimating the biogenic carbon content

-The estimation of the biogenic carbon content via the recipe of the produced wood-based materials basically corresponds to an estimation according to MRR, which is approvable for de minimis source streams without further evidence, for other source streams only if can be proved that the case is unreasonable.
+The estimation of the biogenic carbon content via the recipe of the produced wood-based materials basically corresponds to an estimation according to MRR, which is approvable for source streams without further evidence, for other source streams only if can be proved that the case is unreasonable.

 For operators who burn residues from their own production (for example chipboard), a calculation of the biogenic share from the recipe of higher level products can provide an estimate.
 The prerequisite for this is that the fossil carbon contents of the products’ composition are known and the internal production waste can unambiguously be assigned to the respective products.
 The determination via the recipe must be described to DEHSt in a traceable way.